gbdev/pandocs/src/othermbc.md

 First, unlike a usual MBC, it switches the whole 32 KiB ROM area instead of just the $4000-$7FFF area.
 Therefore, if you want to use [the interrupt vectors](<#Interrupt Handling>) with this cart, you should duplicate them across all banks.
-Additionally, since the initial state of the '377 can't be guaranteed, the ROM header and some code for switching to a known bank should also be included in every bank.
-This also means that the Wisdom Tree mapper could be used as a multicart mapper for 32 KiB ROMs, assuming there was enough ROM space in each bank for some small initialization code, and none of the ROMs wrote to the $0000-$7FFF area.
+Additionally, since the 74LS377's contents can't be guaranteed when powering on, the ROM header and some code for switching to a known bank should also be included in every bank.
+This also means that the Wisdom Tree mapper could be used as a multicart mapper for 32 KiB ROMs, assuming there is enough ROM space in each bank for some small initialization code, and none of the ROMs wrote to the $0000-$7FFF area.
 For example, if the last 5 bytes of all banks are unused, games can be patched as follows: